hershdhillon/Analytics-Web-Frontend-Pipeline/README.md

 * Jupyter Notebook - For data parsing and further analysis I used jupyter notebook with IPython shell and Pandas library.
 The interactive flow and performant pandas library enabled a quick and effective data modelling solution.
 * MongoDB Atlas - To store my modelling output, I used MongoDB as the document storage.
 The ease of access and retrieval of the collections guided this decision.
 MongoDB was also used to visualize the collection data using MongoDB Charts.
-* HTML/CSS/JS - For the Dashboard Front-End, I used plain HTML/CSS/JS stack to quickly display the data coming from the remote MongoDB Database.
+* HTML/CSS/JS - For the Dashboard Front-End, I used plain HTML/CSS/JS stack to quickly display the data incoming from the remote MongoDB Database.

 ## Usage